 Another ingredient I deleted is bread crumbs.
 There were two reasons: I don’t eat wheat anymore and the smaller balls don’t need the crumbs to hold them together.
 Plus, why add extras that aren’t really necessary?

-The meatballs are something I can keep in the freezer, and if I’m not feeling like cooking, I’ll pop a few into the microwave with fresh or frozen veggies for a very quick, simple single lady meal.
-And with the Sunday Marinara also in single portions in my freezer, I can have a very delicious healthy meal in under 15 minutes.
+The meatballs are something I can keep in the freezer, and if I’m not feeling like cooking, I’ll pop a few into the Sunday Marinara also in single portions in my freezer, I can have a very delicious healthy meal in under 15 minutes.
 Add a glass of red wine, and it’s a very nice evening!

 2 pounds lean ground beef

 2 teaspoons salt

 1 medium onion small dice

 Cover a large sheet pan with foil and spray or brush with oil.
 Preheat oven to 350 degrees.
 In a large mixing bowl, break up the ground beef gently.
 Add each ingredient, and mix with your hands to combine, making sure all ingredients are equally distributed.
 Use a scoop and drop onto the sheet pan.
 Form each scoop into a ball.
 Place the pan in the oven and set the timer to 15 minutes.
 Turn balls and bake another 15 minutes or until the temperature reaches 160-165 with an instant read thermometer.
 Once cooled the meatballs, can be added to any recipe or for future use, bag them up, remove as much air from the bag as possible and use within six months.